-Recruiters will assess whether you have management potential, but, rest assured, they are not looking for the ‘finished’ article
+Recruiters assess whether you have management potential, but they are not looking for the ‘finished’ article

 If you want to work in a business management job when you graduate, it will help if you already have a management-related internship or placement on your CV.
 Fortunately, a number of large organisations offer management-related summer internships and/or placement years that are typically open to students in the penultimate year of their degree.
 Most employers accept students from any degree discipline, too.

 However, you can face some fierce competition when applying because the opportunities tend to be with big-name organisations that attract a lot of interest from students.
 To give you the best chance of succeeding, we advise you on where to find these opportunities and how to bolster your performance during the recruitment process.

 Where can I get a business management internship?

 You can search for business and management work experience opportunities on TARGETjobs.
 (But read our advice in this article on how to apply first.)

 The employers that provide business management internships and placements are, unsurprisingly, those that offer trainee management graduate schemes, so another approach would be to look for companies advertising graduate management jobs and to see whether they offer work experience.
 Odds on, they will.

 However, don’t overlook the opportunity to win a management-focused internship by entering the TARGETjobs Undergraduate of the Year Awards competition.
 Previous TARGETjobs Management Undergraduates of the Year have won a 10-week summer internship with Enterprise Rent-A-Car, including a week in the USA.

 Most employers offering internships in 2021 hope to do so face to face, but many are also getting ready to switch to offering virtual internships or remote working if social distancing guidelines require it.

 When are the deadlines for business management internships and placements?